 Amazon gives voice-enabled speaker a screen, video calling

-This photo provided by Amazon shows models of the Amazon Echo Show.
 Amazon is giving its voice-enabled Echo speaker a touch screen and video-calling capabilities as it competes with Google's efforts at bringing "smarts" to the home.
+The 7-inch screen on the new Echo Show enables the speaker to supplement voice responses with visuals and other information displays , similar to the Echo-like features offered on the Fire tablets and Fire TV streaming devices.

 Add your comments below